Dev-Chinwe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 (7) Script 8: To create a script that adds execute permission to the owner and group owner, and read permission to other user of the file hello
-(8) Script 9: To create a script that adds execution permission to everybody (9) Script 10: To create a script that sets permission to the file hello
+(8) Script 9: To create a script that adds execution permission to everybody (9) Script 10: To create a script that sets permission to the file hello (10) Script 11: To create a script that sets the mode of the file to rwxr-x-wx